pkg-tool/vibro/docs/src/key-bindings.md

 ### Keybinding Syntax

-Zed has the ability to match against not just a single keypress, but a sequence of keys typed in order.
+Vector has the ability to match against not just a single keypress, but a sequence of keys typed in order.
 Each key in the `"bindings"` map is a sequence of keypresses separated with a space.

 Each keypress is a sequence of modifiers followed by a key.
 The modifiers are: